woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Week 02/Notes.md

 >>>
 ```

 In the above example, on line 3, the function `square_return` is called and the argument provided is `4`.
 The function takes the argument and puts 4 to the power 2.
 This expression results in the value `16`.
-It is the memory address that contains `16` that is assigned to the variable `answer_return`.
-Nothing is displayed so far.
+It is the memory address (that contains `16`) that is assigned to the variable `answer_return`.
+Nothing is displayed to the user, there was only some calculation done.
 But when you call `answer_return`, it will show the value that is contained in the memory address.
-Notice how you can call `answer_return` and that is 'remembers' the value `16`.
+Notice how you can call `answer_return` over and over and that is keeps retaining the value `16`.

 The general form for a `print()` statement: